christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/README.md

 Official code repository of "Knowledge Extraction for incurable diseases using pubmed: A step towards never-ending learning" paper.
 For a detailed description of the framework, see our paper:

+---

 ## Setup
 ### Requirements
  - Python 3.5+
  - BioPython (tested with version 1.78)
  - nltk (tested with version 3.7)
+ - scispacy (tested with version 0.5.1)
+ - sklearn (tested with version 0.23.2)

 ### Execution steps
 - Run the ```1_extract_pmid_per_disease.py --query [--output_path]``` script to extract the related PubMed article PMIDs given the query term (e.g.  <i>python 1_extract_pmid_per_disease.py --query 'rett syndrome'</i>).
 Arguments: